The Church of Jesus Christ of Latter-day Saints in Germany: 1900-1945 Membership Growth and the Second World War

-After Adolf Hitler took power, American Mormon missionaries' views of the government during the 1930s varied.
-While also praising Hitler's oratory skill and approving of his unifying a politically divided country, they saw arrests of dissidents, enforcement of Nazi eugenics, and widespread fear of the regime.
 The Nuremberg Laws increased access to and interest in genealogical records, and some saw the monthly eintopf as similar to Fast Sunday, but mandatory Hitler Youth membership ended most Mormon auxiliary organizations for young people.
-A few church members openly opposed the regime – Helmuth Hübener ended up being beheaded for anti-Nazi activities and his friend Karl-Heinz Schnibbe spent five years in a camp for his partbut their actions were motivated by BBC news reports of German defeats, not by LDS teachings.
-Hübener was the youngest opponent of Nazi Germany to be sentenced to death by the infamous Special People's Court (Volksgerichtshof) and executed.
+German Mormons "categorically refuse to use" the Nazi salute, according to the Gestapo, and the Rosenberg report found that the majority of Mormons showed "no interest in political events and current affairs".
+About 5% of church members—half the rate of the general population—joined the Nazi Party, required of state employees.
+A few church members openly opposed the regime—Helmuth Hübener ended up being beheaded for anti-Nazi activities and his friend Karl-Heinz Schnibbe spent five years in a camp for his part Hübener was the youngest opponent of Nazi Germany to be sentenced to death by the infamous Special People's Court (Volksgerichtshof) and executed.

 At least 996 members were killed during World War II, including more than 400 adult men, about 10% of priesthood holders.

 1946-2020s Cold War and the 21st Century

 Following World War II, then Apostle Ezra Taft Benson arrived in Europe to organise aid for church members.
 He visited Germany many times, saw the terrible conditions people were living in and arranged aid shipments to offer some relief.

 During the Cold War, members of the church in Germany found themselves divided among two nations.
 Members continued to maintain contact with the church in the west.
 In the fall of 1961 three stakes were created in Berlin (Germany's first), Stuttgart and Hamburg.
 In 1982, the Freiberg German Democratic Republic Stake was created.
 On June 19, 1985, the Freiberg GDR Temple was dedicated.
 It is the only temple to have been constructed in what was a communist bloc country.
-In 1987, the Frankfurt, West Germany Temple was dedicated.
+In 1987, the Frankfurt Germany Temple was dedicated.

 Stakes

-As of February 2023, the following stakes had congregations in Germany:
+As of June 2023, the following stakes had congregations in Germany: